eegsynth/eegsynth/doc/tutorial1.md

 1. Navigate to the buffer module directory _/eegsynth/module/buffer_
 2. Copy the _buffer.ini_ to your own ini directory (e.g. to _/eegsynth/inifiles_, which would be in _../../inifiles_ relative to the buffer module directory)
-3. Start up the buffer module, using your own ini file: _./buffer.sh -i ../../inifiles/buffer.ini_.
-Note here that the buffer module is one of the few modules that are an executable written in C, run from a bash script rather than Python.
-However, it does function exactly the same concerning the user-specific ini files.
+3. Edit your _buffer.ini_ to specify the TCP ports on which you want the buffer server to listen.
+Note that the defaults are probably fine.
-4. If the buffer module is running correctly, it does not print any feedback in the terminal.
-So no news is good news!
+4. Now start up the buffer module, using your own .ini file: `python buffer.py -i ../../inifiles/playbacksignal.ini`

 # Writing pre-recorded data from HDD to the buffer